-- 5.24 The requirements at this stage are dependent on the nature, scale, risk and complexity of the project.
-For most small value cases (less than £500,000 total project value and offering a low level of risk), a project will go through a Business Justification Case (BJC) rather than require an OBC and Full Business Case (FBC).
-Small value projects which are complex or which present risk will require an OBC and FBC. - 5.25 The OBC and FBC build on the foundations of the Strategic Business Case in that they provide considerably more detail on each of the five dimensions outlined in the HM Treasury Green Book guidance.
-The SCR Executive Team will provide guidance to project applicants and scheme promoters to assist them in developing an OBC and FBC, including DfT business case guidance for transport projects. - 5.26 A series of gateway checks are in place to ensure that projects are developed to the appropriate standard at the right time, to enable informed decisions to be made by the appropriate Boards. - 5.27 If agreed at programme level by the MCA, individual projects may be supported with their capital development costs to assist with timely progression of quality business cases.
-A proportion of total project costs may be released early at OBC stage (typically 2% of the total project cost) for capital scheme development, and/or at FBC stage (up to 10% of the total project cost) to support detailed design and other procurement costs and fees to progress the scheme.
-For Transforming Cities Fund (TCF) projects, the maximum amount of funding that would be available for early release is 12% of the scheme value.
-For all other projects, the maximum amount of funding that will be released early is 10%.
-This development funding is entirely subject to clawback if the project does not result in successful capital delivery over an agreed timeframe. - 5.28 The five dimensions must ensure that all impacts of a project (monetised and non-monetised) are presented in the OBC and FBC for consideration.
-The OBC and FBC templates and guidance set out the basis for capturing impacts, including Optimism Bias.
-The Optimism Bias for transport projects is calculated in accordance with the DfT's Value for Money Advice Note for Local Transport Decision Makers.
+- 5.16 The requirements at this stage are dependent on the nature, scale, risk and complexity of the project.
+For some small value cases (ie less than £500,000), a project may go through a Business Justification Case (BJC) rather than require an OBC and Full Business Case (FBC).
+The SCR Executive Team and SCR Appraisal Panel determine whether a BJC, OBC or FBC is required on a project by project basis. - 5.17 The OBC and FBC build on the foundations of the Strategic Business Case in that they provide considerably more detail on each of the five dimensions outlined in the HM Treasury Green Book guidance.
+The SCR Executive Team will provide guidance to project applicants and scheme promoters to assist them in developing an OBC and FBC. - 5.18 A series of gateway checks are in place to ensure that projects are developed to the appropriate standard at the right time, to enable informed decisions to be made by the appropriate Boards.
+If agreed at programme level by the MCA, individual projects may be supported with their capital development costs to assist with timely progression of quality business cases.
+A proportion of total project costs may be made available for capital scheme development.
+This development funding is entirely subject to clawback if the project does not result in successful capital delivery over an agreed timeframe. - 5.19 The five dimensions must ensure that all impacts of a project (monetised and non-monetised) are presented in the OBC and FBC for consideration.
+The OBC and FBC templates and guidance set out the basis for capturing impacts, including Optimism Bias. - 5.20 It is essential that project applicants and scheme promoters agree the scope of costs and benefits before any substantive business case development is undertaken. - 5.21 Project applicants and scheme promoters must also ensure that the commercial, financial and management arrangements are appropriate for effective delivery.

-- 5.29 It is essential that project applicants and scheme promoters agree the scope of costs and benefits before any substantive business case development is undertaken. - 5.30 Project applicants and scheme promoters must also ensure that the commercial, financial and management arrangements are appropriate for effective delivery. - 5.31 A fully developed OBC will have determined the preferred option, potential value for money, ascertained affordability and funding requirements and be preparing the potential deal which enables successful delivery.
+5.22 A fully developed OBC will have determined the preferred option, potential value for money, ascertained affordability and funding requirements and be preparing the potential deal which enables successful delivery.
 Once an OBC is fully developed it is submitted for appraisal.